Mthegamer/cordova-template/README.md

 FEATURES
 ========

-- all set up environment with index.html that includes javascript initialization and some useful js-libs
+- all set up environment with index.html that includes some useful js-libs
-- directory structure to guide you creating the necessary artifacts for cordova, android and ios
+- directory structure with template files to guide you creating the necessary artifacts for cordova, android and ios
 - you can develop the whole app just using your favorite editor and a web-browser for local testing
-- build-scripts that (under some premises) can rebuild the whole cordova infrastructure
+- build-scripts that (under some premises) can rebuild the whole cordova (phonegap) infrastructure
-- run and test using the simulators (that are provided from 3rd parties, not included here)
+- run and test using desktop / mobile browsers or simulators (these are provided from 3rd parties, not included here)
 - environment detection (browser, app, platform) to be used for environment-specific code
-- i18n for multi-language apps
+- builtin i18n for multi-language apps
-- geolocation helper (provides better results than just using built-in html5 geolocation api)
+- builtin geolocation helper (provides better results than just using built-in html5 geolocation api)
-- knockout.js mvc (or mvvm)
+- builtin knockout.js mvc (or mvvm)
-- hammer.js for touch-events (bound to knockout using knockouch.js)
+- builtin hammer.js for touch-events (bound to knockout using knockouch.js)
-- works with different cordova-versions
+- works with different cordova-versions (depends on your local setup), as long as the command-line tools haven't changed
-- works with different android and ios versions
+- works with different android and ios versions (see cordova and platform configurations)

 Prerequisites